uday-sudo/yoke-customized/README.md

 ![Yoke WebView](media/yoke_webview.gif)

-Download the Android app from [GitHub](devel/app-debug.apk).
-This version is not available in F-Droid or Google Play yet, please be patient.
+Download the Android app from [GitHub](https://github.com/uday-sudo/yoke-android).
+This version is not available in F-Droid or Google Play.

 ## Security warning